 Want to reach boomer grandparents?
-To learn about how you can open the gateway to the GRANDparent economy just fill out this form or contact Christine Crosby at 727-327-9039 or email@example.com.
+To learn about how you can open the gateway to the GRANDparent economy just click here to send an email to Christine Crosby.
+Or you may call 727-327-9039.

 My grandmother meant the world to me.
 She took me in for a while after my parents separated, and gave me an allowance that we kept under wraps.
 She provided guidance when I needed it, and shared family secrets my parents either weren’t privy to or were unwilling to divulge.
 She was the anchor to my first 27 years of life, and nearly a quarter of a century after her passing, I still feel the depth of the bond we shared and the indelible imprint she left on me.

 As fortunate as I was to have this special relationship, I find myself envious of today’s grandchildren.
 They have the opportunity to share an even deeper bond with their grandparents, and smart marketers will leverage that bond in ways that benefit not only their brands, but also grandparents, their adult children, and grandchildren.

 Numbering 75 million, and project to reach million in 10 years’ time, today’s boomer grandparent market is estimated to spend up to $50 billion annually on their grandchildren, according to various sources.
 Impacting their purchase decisions requires understanding the indispensable role they play in their families’ lives, and then using that knowledge to craft products and messages that celebrate, support and enhance that role, as well as the bond they share with their grandchildren.

 6 Things You Need to Know about Today’s Boomer Grandparents